atfrank/uCS-BME/README.md

 }
 ```

-* If you us SS2CS, we request that you cite:
+* If you use SS2CS, we request that you cite:

 ```
 @article{zhang2021probabilistic,